Specifying Geomembranes for Lithium Brine Evaporation Ponds: A Technical Guide for Engineers and Project Owners

 Where the containment system includes a buried secondary liner — installed beneath a primary liner or backfilled with soil or aggregate — the Flex Liner LLDPE-R STD is the appropriate specification.
 Engineered for applications with no direct UV exposure, the STD formulation is backed by a 20-year buried application warranty, with UV exposure expected to be less than five years.

 Its physical properties are essentially identical to the OIT grade — same reinforcement architecture, same thickness options, same strength, flexibility, and low-temperature performance.
 The distinction is in the LLDPE formulation, which is optimized for buried service rather than long-term UV and oxidative exposure.
+This makes the STD grade a cost-effective choice for secondary containment layers, anchor trenches, and any liner sections that will be covered and protected from atmospheric exposure following installation.

 Available in 30, 36, 45, and 60 mil.
 Offered in smooth or dimple textured finish.
 Standard width 120 inches.